wjakob/nanobind/README.md

 - ⊛: This feature may be added at some point; help is welcomed.
 - ⊚: Unclear, to be discussed.

-The following _pybind11_ features are unavailable:
+The following _pybind11_ features are unavailable in _nanobind_:

 - ⊘ _nanobind_ does not instantiate a _holder_ type internally, which has
   implications on object ownership (though shared/unique pointers are still supported with some restrictions, see below).
-- ⊘ Binding of classes with overloaded or deleted `operator new` / `operator delete` is unsupported.
+- ⊘ Binding does not support C++ classes with overloaded or deleted `operator new` / `operator delete`.
 - ⊘ The ability to run several independent Python interpreters in the same process is unsupported.
 (This would require TLS lookups for _nanobind_ data structures, which is undesirable.)